massiltag/sncf-infogare/README.md

 - `InfogareSenderService` :
-  Is responsible of sending the `InfoDTO` to the Infogares, uses the right JMS Publisher according to the `gareId` field .
+  Is responsible of sending the `InfoDTO` to the Infogares, uses the right JMS Publisher according to the `gareId` field.
   JMSPublishers are classes which handle the JAXB Marshalling of the DTO and send it to the topic injected in them.

 ### Persistence layer